adrianlemess/javascript-algorithm-playground/README.md

 Most of the algorithms was taken from: https://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230

+## Set

+- Conjuntos
+- Might be used to compare with others sets and making operations
+  - Intersection
+  - Union
+  - Difference

 ## Binary Search

 - It's good to find something in a list